AhmadAlsebai/SmartPlant-Machine-Learning-for-Power-Generation/Readme.md

 MIT License.
 See LICENSE for details.

-🚀 Developed by Your Name | Contact: your.email@example.com

 The dataset consists of 9,568 rows and 5 columns (4 features + target variable PE).